Zalarian/Nim/doc/tut2.rst

 Properties
 ----------
-As the above example shows, Nim has no need for *get-properties*:
+As the above example shows, Nim has no need for *get-properties*.
-Ordinary get-procedures that are called with the *method call syntax* achieve the same.
-But setting a value is different; for this a special setter syntax is needed:
+Ordinary get-procedures that are called with the *method call syntax* achieve the same result.
+Setting a value is different, however, and to do it a special setter syntax is needed:

 .. code-block:: nim
     :test: "nim c $1"